-Information (cyber) security risks have increased due to new technological developments - such as cloud computing, bring-your-own devices, social networks and online transactions with customers.
-In order to prevent cyber attacks and information security breaches, a.s.r. must be sufficiently aware of the potential threats posed to the organisation. a.s.r. runs the risk of new technological developments requiring different and increased expertise and other mitigating measures.
+Information (cyber) security risks still increased due to digitalisation.
+In order to prevent cyber attacks and information security breaches, a.s.r. is sufficiently aware of the potential threats posed to the organisation. a.s.r. runs the risk of new technological developments requiring different and increased expertise and other mitigating measures.
 The potential of confidential information becoming available to third parties, intentionally or unintentionally, is a risk facing both a.s.r. and its customers, and one which could ultimately lead to significant reputational harm.
 All our employees are therefore expected to be fully aware of the risks associated with the handling of confidential information regarding our customers, employees, financial information and strategy, and are asked to do their utmost to protect our assets.

 The use of, and dependence on, IT is significant for both a.s.r. and its customers.
 Cybercrime could therefore have a major impact on a.s.r.'s security and continuity.
-The attempted cybercrime attacks we experienced in 2017, which included phishing, malware and ransomware attacks, have become a well-known phenomenon.
+The attempted cybercrime attacks a.s.r. experienced in 2018, which included phishing, malware and ransomware attacks, have become a well-known phenomenon.

-We made ongoing investments throughout 2017 to further strengthen our defences against cybercrime and to enhance the expertise of our teams.
-Our cybercrime experts closely monitor and evaluate developments in cybercrime, and take suitable measures where necessary. a.s.r. regularly tests the organisation's ability to detect and respond to cyber incidents (red team test).
-In 2017 this test was carried out by a leading security company in the Netherlands.
-An awareness programme to improve the ability of employees and management to recognise phishing and other cyber threats was conducted throughout 2017, and due to the importance of the different outsourcing initiatives, a.s.r. also screened the cyber controls of its own suppliers.
-As a result, we have succeeded in keeping obstacles to a minimum.
-Partnerships with other financial institutions and public agents, such as the Dutch National Cyber Security Center (NCSC), are crucial to mounting an effective defence against cybercrime, and a.s.r is actively involved in this.
+a.s.r. made ongoing investments throughout 2018 to further strengthen its defences against cybercrime and to enhance the expertise of its teams. a.s.r.'s cybercrime experts closely monitor and evaluate developments in cybercrime, and take suitable measures where necessary. a.s.r. regularly tests the organisation's ability to detect and respond to cyber incidents (red team test).
+An awareness programme to improve the ability of employees and management to recognise phishing and other cyber threats was conducted throughout 2018, and due to the importance of the different outsourcing initiatives, a.s.r. also screened the cyber controls of its own suppliers.
+As a result, a.s.r. has succeeded in keeping obstacles to a minimum.
+Partnerships with other financial institutions and public agents, such as the Dutch National Cyber Security Center (NCSC) and i-CERT (cybersecurity partnership between insurance companies), are crucial to mounting an effective defence against cybercrime, and a.s.r is actively involved in this.